Kaznolan/Capstone_KN/README.md

 ---

 ## 🧠 AI Integration (LO4)
-- **AI for Ideation:** Help with finding Hypotheses ( acting as Business), business requirements ( acting as business), dashboard wireframe suggestions.
+- **AI for Ideation:** Help with finding Hypotheses ( acting as Business), business requirements ( acting as business), dashboard wireframe suggestions (acting as business stakeholder).
 - **AI for Code:** Code review, refactoring suggestions.
 - **AI for Modeling:** Feature selection guidance and baseline model setup.
 - **AI for Storytelling:** README structure improvements, narrative clarity, and framing for non-technical audiences.